pachterlab/monod_examples/docs/source/advanced.rst

 Additional Fit Parameters
 ------------

 Additional keyword arguments can be used to adjust the settings of the fit.
-TODO: go through the rest of the keyword parameters.

 To set the name of the output folder, set ``dataset_string='your_output_dirname'``.
 Set ``viz=True`` (default) to visualize the gene filtering.